dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 <a name="phylo"></a>
 ## Phylogenomics workflow with a focus on tree-based orthology inference

-* For more detail of the phylogenomics workflow that we will follow see [here](https://doi.org/10.1093/sysbio/syab032)
+* For more detail on the phylogenomics workflow that we will follow, see [here](https://doi.org/10.1093/sysbio/syab032)

 	But in general consists of the following steps.